 Risk Management Functions of Trade Panel

-Trade Panels one of the primary features is the risk calculation tool.
+One of the primary features of this Trade Panel is the risk calculation tool.
 This allows traders to determine position size based on preset risk percentages or fixed monetary values.
 Users can define risk in various forms:

 - Percentage of Balance, Equity, Free Margin, or Custom amounts